Lowhill Township, Pennsylvania

-Lowhill Township is a township in Lehigh County, Pennsylvania.
+Lowhill Township is a township in Lehigh County, Pennsylvania, United States.
 The population of Lowhill Township was 2,173 at the 2010 census.
-It is a suburb of Allentown, in the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is a suburb of Allentown, in the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 The township is northwest of the center of Lehigh County.
 According to the U.S. Census Bureau, the township has a total area of 36.6 sqkm, of which 36.3 sqkm are land and 0.3 sqkm, or 0.76%, are water.
 It is drained by Jordan Creek into the Lehigh River.
 Its villages include Claussville, Leather Corner Post, Lowhill, Lyon Valley, and Weidasville.